Step Clamps

 Toe Clamps

 Step Clamps grip the top of the workpiece, which is sometimes inconvenient because you might need to machine the area being gripped.
 Toe Clamps grip the side of the workpiece to give you full access to the top of the workpiece.
+They are low profile and less likely to get in the way of your cutters.
 There are a wide variety of different styles available:

 This toe clamp moves the clamp down a ramp when tightened to press against the workpiece…